rothl16/mev/README.md

 # download Qualtrics
 Export -> SPSS -> more options -> corresponding data
-This way, the data seems to be exported in the most convenient and parsimonious way for further processing
+this actually gives you a csv file -> read with readr This way, the data seems to be exported in the most convenient and parsimonious way for further processing